Skip to content

 1. Reads PROMPTLY_API_KEY from the environment (or --api-key flag)

-3. Extracts ${variable} template patterns from each version’s userMessage
+3. Extracts ${variable} template patterns from each prompt version’s userMessage and from composer prompt segments

 package.json